ErfanAbedinpour/TechnoAra/README.md

 - [ ] orders
 - [ ] payment
 - [ ] Pricing Module for calculation price of product
-- [ ] Welcome Message By Send Email Notification
+- [ ] Welcome Message By Send Email Notification By Queue

 ## EndPoints